bicciatolab/SpaceTrooper/README.md

 # Introduction to the package

-We provide two additional vignettes for the package usage, first one is focused on imaging-based Spatial Transcriptomics technologies.
+We provide three additional vignettes for the package usage, first one is focused on imaging-based Spatial Transcriptomics technologies.

 The second one is focused on CosMx protein technologies.

+The third one is to describe how to switch from an already-loaded dataset with SpatialExperimentIO package and then upload the object to work with SpaceTrooper.

 See the compiled version of the vignettes in the [official Bioconductor landing page](https://bioconductor.org/packages/devel/bioc/html/SpaceTrooper.html)